TeslaSSH/Redq/Readme.md

 - System RAM consumption rate reduced by about 49.6%
 - Faster Bot response times
 - No need to first connect to a different server in order to communicate with the server.
 The Bot does it crazily🤠
+- Can reboot Your server wirelessly.
+No need to use PUTTY, JUICE SSH, Termux or Termius.
+The Bot does it quickly.

 ## Issues